Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

 * A **module** is a collection of behaviours that is usable in other classes via **mixins**.
 * Using modules to group common behaviours allows us to build a more powerful, flexible and DRY design.
 * Can mix in as many modules as needed.
-* Modules are Ruby's way of implementing multiple inheritance.
+* Modules are Ruby's way of implementing _multiple inheritance_.
+A class can only sub-class from one parent, bit it can mix in as many modules as it likes.

 ##### Inheritance vs. Modules